Skip to main content

 A 60 to 90 day supply of standardized ginkgo typically runs $20 to $40 at health stores in Fishtown, Northern Liberties, or Center City, or online.
 Cheap "ginkgo capsules" without standardization are not the same product.
 Insurance does not cover supplements.

 Ginkgo does not have a direct interaction with most hormonal birth control, but it can mildly affect liver enzymes that process medications.
 There are no major reports of contraceptive failure linked to ginkgo at standard doses.
-Still, mention it to your prescriber, especially if you take other liver-processed medications.
+Still, mention it to your prescriber, particularly if you take other liver-processed medications.

 Some early studies suggest ginkgo may modestly support sexual function in people experiencing reduced libido due to SSRI antidepressants.
 The evidence is mixed, and it should be tried only after discussing with the prescribing clinician.
 It is not a primary treatment for sexual dysfunction.

 Yes.
-Doses above 240 mg per day rarely add benefit and may increase side effects, especially headaches, dizziness, and bleeding risk.
+Doses above 240 mg per day rarely add benefit and may increase side effects, particularly headaches, dizziness, and bleeding risk.
 People on blood thinners can experience serious bleeding even at standard doses.
 Always titrate carefully and stop if you notice unusual bruising or bleeding.

 Related Intelligence